 We use EDP in STEM For Kids programs to mimic, to some extent, the real-life RFP (request-for-proposals) process and engineering design.
 EDP encourages children to engage in an iterative design process of Ask, Imagine, Plan, Create and Improve.

-Fun is the 4th dimension of our learning experience.
+Keeping learning fun and engaging is a foundational principle of our learning experience.
 Brain research shows that fun is an important ingredient for learning and memory.

 The curricula are developed for children with an emphasis on “do”.
 Activities encourage their hands-on / minds-on engagement so children are an active participant in their own learning.
 We deploy various strategies including curiosity, experimenting, brainstorming, role-playing, designing, building, coding, etc.